February 25, 2026

 To sell gated products, sellers must:

-Brand owners can prevent unauthorized sellers from using their ASINs, protecting catalog accuracy and brand integrity.
+Brand owners can prevent unauthorized sellers from using their ASINs.
+This can help protect your advantage, protect catalog accuracy and ensure brand integrity.

-Explore Channable's Marketplace integration to streamline your Amazon listings and advertising.
+Want to know more?
+Explore Channable's Marketplace integration solution to streamline your Amazon listings and advertising.

 Read this article in different languages: